Post Summary: The Best Ski Resorts in Idaho for Epic Powder

 Ski/Snowboard at Lookout Pass

 We only stayed in Wallace one night, enough to have a night out at the saloon and wake up early the next morning for a day at Lookout Pass Ski and Recreation Area.
 Lookout Pass is located right off the highway on the Idaho/Montana border (Exit 0).
 I’d wager a bet you’ve probably never heard of the ski area, but here is why it’s absolutely fantastic.
+I can’t believe some of our best skiing in Idaho was at this resort.

 At first glance Lookout Pass may seem like a small ski hill.
 And that is true, there is no crazy vertical drop like at Jackson Hole or Whistler, but the ski area does receive insane levels of snowfall.
 How crazy?
 Well, 400″ is said to be the norm and because of their location in the Northern Rocky Mountains the snow at Lookout stays light and dry.
 We talked to locals who claimed they were getting powder dumps in November, and skiing waist deep snow throughout the season.